Ottawa River Designation

 Kwey, Anii.
 Asiniwadjiw Mishibishou Ikwe nidijinakaz.
 Black Bay Petawawa nidonjiba.

 Benishi nindodem, omamiwinini anishabe Ikwe.

-The Ottawa River, or Kichisippi, is the heart Algonquin territory.
-Many important tributaries (such as the Black Bay and the Petawawa River) flow into it from both Ontario and Quebec side of the territory.
-These tributaries historically provided the Algonquin access to their interior hunting anq trapping lands, while the Ottawa itself provided the Algonquin with a culturally and economical connection with distant nations such as those as far away as the Atlantic Seaboard and western Canada.
+The Ottawa River, or Kichissippi, is the heart Algonquin territory.
+Many important tributaries (such as Black Bay and the Petawawa River) flow into it from both Ontario and Quebec side of the territory.
+These tributaries historically provided the Algonquin access to their interior hunting and trapping lands.
+While the Ottawa itself provided the Algonquin with a culturally and economical connection with distant nations such as those as far away as the Atlantic Seaboard and western Canada.